bval/bval/README.md

 ### Hello! 👋

-I'm Brandon Valentine, but most folks in tech just call me @bval.
+I'm called Brandon Valentine, but most folks in tech just call me bval.
 I have a giant beard, and am easily recognized by it.

 I work hard to bring warmth, humor, and openness to everything I do and I seek those qualities in others.